Step 1: SpringDoc OpenAPI Integration – Spring Documentation Series

 )

-• Added @ExampleObject to all major API endpoints.
+Added @ExampleObject to all major API endpoints to provide realistic testing data.

 @Operation(